- Form a Company Now!+

 Planning to do the same?
 First, you have to ask yourself these important questions:

 A key decision is to determine the type of business you want to start.
 Most people will select one of three types: A corporation, a limited liability company (LLC), or a sole proprietorship.
-You can read about and compare these business types, and decide which is right for you.
+You can read about and compare business types, and decide which is right for you.

 Every entrepreneur should ask this question up front.
 It will take a lot of research into production costs.
 If you find you can’t make money, then ask yourself, "If I reduced my costs or increased my price, can I make money?"
 Figure it out on paper first by making a cash flow spreadsheet.